Marriage (1954 film)

 Marriage (Italian: Il matrimonio) is a 1954 Italian historical comedy film directed by Antonio Petrucci and starring Vittorio De Sica, Silvana Pampanini and Alberto Sordi.
 It consists of three segments, based on three stage plays by Anton Chekhov.

 It was shot at the Cinecittà Studios in Rome.
 The film's sets were designed by the art director Gianni Polidori.

 Plot

-Grisna Smirnov Vittorio De Sica courts Elena Silvana Pampanini with almost fatal results.
+Grisha Smirnov (Vittorio De Sica) courts Elena (Silvana Pampanini) with almost fatal results.